-Once you have marked an application as Paid (and optionally, as Verified) you can issue the securities (shares or units, depending on what your offer is for) to the investor.
+Once you have marked an application as Paid (and optionally, as Verified) you can issue the securities (shares or units, depending on your offer) to the investor.

 - From the menu, go to Offers and select Applications.